Finding Freedom Week 19: My Health Scare Part 2

 Until I was laying on the hospital bed with the “tools” set out in an orderly array on a tray next to my bed.
 Then I felt nauseous again.

 I recalled the mantra I had been repeating when I had the IV for my MRI and re-started that mental loop.
-Staring at the clock slowly ticking away on the wall, I reassured myself that in just a mere 30 minutes, this would be over.
+Staring at the clock slowly ticking away on the wall, I reassured myself that in just a mere 30 minutes, this part would be over.

 Then I heard the nurses talking in hushed tones outside the room.
 The doctor performing the biopsy was MIA.
 One nurse suggested he had probably slipped out for a coffee, the other lamented that she thought he would be able to see me before his coffee break.

-I pondered on this for a moment and decided that I would rather wait and have the doctor poke around with his elephant size needle after he’d had his caffeine fix rather than when he was rushing to get it.
+I pondered on this for a moment and decided that I would rather wait and see the doctor after he’d had his caffeine fix rather than when he was rushing to get it.
+When the nurse came in to apologize for the delay, I reassured her that I understood entirely “coffee is very important” I added, with all sincerity.

 After 15 minutes or so of waiting, my theory seemed substantiated when the doctor popped into the room in a cheerful and happy mood.
 He seemed in no rush whatsoever and instead wanted to talk about the origins of my first name.
 His bedside manner was wonderful, and the idle chit chat distracted me from the menacing tools laying on the tray.
-I can only assume this was his plan.

 He then went on to stare at all the images I’d had to date with a furrowed brow.
 He was not happy with something he was looking at.
 He subsequently illuminated me that he wanted to use his own ultrasound tool to examine the area himself.
 After a long period of viewing, comparing what he was seeing to what the old images showed, he excused himself from the room.